Sustainable and responsible investing

 The following six pillars are key in the SPF Sustainability Policy:

 SPF endorses the OECD guidelines for multinational companies and the UN’s Guiding Principles on Business and Human Rights.
-We focus on specific social developments that are important to members and that form a high risk for the investment portfolio.
-It is against this background that we aim to work particularly on the sustainability theme of climate change.
+The fund focuses on specific social developments that are important to members and that form a high risk for the investment portfolio.
+Against this background, SPF aims to work particularly on the sustainability theme of climate change, focusing on two so-called Sustainable Development Goals (SDGs), namely: SDG 7 (affordable and clean energy) and SDG 13 (climate action).
+The ‘Circularity’ theme is focused on two SDGs, namely: SDG 6 (clean water and sanitation) and SDG 12 (responsible consumption and production).
+The ‘Circularity’ theme will first be set out in more detail before being implemented in the portfolio.

 Incorporating ESG